SimbaBlock/slppp/slppp-message.md

 ## Transaction Detail

-### Create - Peer to Peer Message Transaction Outputs
+### PEER - Peer to Peer Message Transaction Outputs

 **Transaction inputs**: Any number of inputs or content of inputs, in any order.